AdamWieliczko/HSBC-Q/README.md

 ### Description of folders

 #### Scripts
-This folder contains three load and three test scripts.
+This folder contains four load and three test scripts.
 It is created to make this whole compontent kind of blackbox - user don't have to look for anything inside other folders because scripts alone load anything that's needed.

 As name suggests load scripts only load given functions so you can use them in your code.
-You can load TWAP, VWAP or VectorOfTimes.
+You can load TWAP, VWAP or VectorOfTimes (with dynamic time as default or with current time marked as "CurrentTime").

 Tests scrips on the other hand access ``Tests`` folder that contains tests.
 When you run test script you of course also load needed functions for test purposes.
 Tests cover TWAP, VWAP and VectorOfTimes.